St Wulfran's Church, Ovingdean: Architecture

 St Wulfran's Church is built entirely of flint, other than narrow stone quoins at the corners of walls.
 Although churches incorporating some flint are common in Sussex, St Wulfran's is the only all-flint church in the historic county.
 The roof was originally slate, but tiles have replaced most of the slate slabs.
 The two-stage tower is topped with a shallow pyramid-shaped spire of a design known as the "Sussex Cap", and has a circular corbel of similar height in its southeastern corner.

 There are lancet windows of various sizes on all sides of the church and in the tower.
 Kempe's stained glass can be found in one of the tower windows, the south chapel, the north wall (three windows) and the south wall (two).
 Internally, there are several arches, some with pointed tops and chamfering; in particular, there are three arched entrances to the chapel on the south side, and a blocked entrance to the former south aisle.

 The churchyard is entered on the east side through a steep-roofed lychgate with recessed seating.
 "Holiness unto the Lord" is carved on one of the wooden beams.

 The church today

 St Wulfran's received its Grade I listing on 13 October 1952.
 The parish covers a rural area; Ovingdean village is the only significant area of housing.
 It reaches the southern boundary of Woodingdean, the eastern boundary of the Whitehawk estate and the northern edge of Rottingdean, and incorporates East Brighton Golf Club and surrounding areas of downland.

-There are two Eucharistic services on Sunday mornings and another every Wednesday, and Morning Prayer each Thursday.
-Other prayer groups and study groups meet at the church monthly.
+Notable burials

+The churchyard contains the graves of a number of notable people: